 Three: Have Everything Ready to Go — and Hope You Don’t Need It

 Additionally, we made a “worst case scenario packet” — a press release, quote from the executive director, camper care resources (see section Five), a letter to our community, and a fund-raising page — which we were fully prepared to use if needed.
-We were incredibly grateful that we did not have to use these resources, but they were important to make ahead of time and have ready.
+We were incredibly grateful that we did not have to use these resources, but they were essential to make ahead of time and have ready.
 The executive director, the director of finance and administration, and the associate director all participated in writing the letter to our community in consultation with the vice president of media relations and strategy at the Jewish Federation of Greater Los Angeles.
 By having this letter preprepared, we could be deliberate about its message rather than hastily writing something while emotions and adrenaline were high.
 (A special shout-out goes to URJ Camp Newman, which inspired some of the specific text of our templates.)

 Four: It Takes a Village

 Summer camp is a bubble, an intentionally built community, and there are usually many in the community who love and care about the magic that is the camp experience.
 Use them.
 Whether it’s your board, your communal leaders (in our case, partner rabbis), alumni, camp movement colleagues, donors, or other stakeholders, keep them in the loop and let them be your champions.
-When we have made major policy shifts, we have reached out to our board of directors and distributed talking points and an explanation, asking them to represent our interests in the community in case they get any questions.
+When we have made significant policy shifts, we have reached out to our board of directors and distributed talking points and an explanation, asking them to represent our interests in the community in case they get any questions.
 As it became clear to us that we could have an increased likelihood of damage, we gave the rabbis in our area a heads up and told them we would let them know what ways (nonfinancial) they and their synagogues could support us if it became necessary.
 Camp builds community.
 Don’t be afraid to ask that community to help you out.

-Similarly, in our case, as the fire was just beginning and not yet an imminent threat, we relied on our year-round team and office staff to help us stay on message.
+Similarly, in our case, as the fire was beginning and not yet an imminent threat, we relied on our year-round team and office staff to help us stay on message.
 We circulated a list of talking points for everyone to keep on their desk should they receive any questions.
-Especially important was the directive that all media inquiries were to be referred to the executive director.
+Especially notable was the directive that all media inquiries were to be referred to as the executive director.
 (Lesson Four and a Half: Have a designated media contact.)

 Five: Don’t Forget Camper Care — Help Kids Process / Grieve / Express